bryandesser/Quant4D/docs/source/graphical_user_interface.rst

 ^^^^^^^^^^^^^^^^^^
 .. image:: ../_static/export_window.png
     :align: center
 The **Export Dataset Tab** allows the users to export the dataset as HDF5 (`.h5`) or raw binary (`.raw`) format with options for selecting smaller ROIs in the diffraction and/or real-space dimensions.
+The output file dimensions can optionally be appended to the filename for convenience.
 * **Diffraction Partial Export**: diffraction space can be binned to reduce file size; an ROI can be selected by changing the starting location (x_1,y_1) and the total number of pixels (X,Y).
 * **Real-space Partial Export**: real-space can be subsampled to reduce file size; an ROI can be selected by changing the starting location (x_1,y_1) and the total number of pixels (X,Y).